asminpaudel141/java-100program/README.md

 # 29.program to print the reverse of a given number
 # 30.Program to delete vowels in a given string
 # 31.Program to count number of words in given string
+# 32.Program to count number of duplicate words in given string